EdSancha/edsancha.github.io/blog/_posts/2014-01-28-whats-in-my-iOS-toolbox.markdown

 ## Testing

 - [Kiwi][kiwi] - I'm currently trying Kiwi and it looks like a great platform to creat unit tests.
-- [Nocilla][nocilla] - I've just found this library to easily stub HTTP methods
+- [Nocilla][nocilla] - I've just found this library to easily stub HTTP methods.
+- [Specta][specta] - It will be the next thing to try after Kiwi.
+It seems that the syntax is easier.

 ## Analytics

 - [Google Analytics][ga] - Google Analytics is the first choice by many but some of them don't know that it samples the data until 500k.
 - [Flurry][flurry] - Mobile oriented analytics, it gives real data from day one and it gives you great insights of how the industry is going.
 - [Mixpanel][mixpanel] ($) - They have a free segment, but anytime that I've used it I surpased it.
 It's still a choice to consider.

 ## Debugging